Financial Analyst Jobs in USA with Visa Sponsorship

 How to find Financial Analyst jobs with visa sponsorship?

 To find Financial Analyst jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international professionals with sponsoring employers.
-Focus on multinational corporations, investment banks, consulting firms, and Fortune 500 companies that commonly sponsor H-1B, O-1, and other work visas.
+Focus on multinational corporations, investment banks, consulting firms, and Fortune 500 companies that commonly sponsor H-1B, O-1 visa, and other work visas.
 These organizations frequently need skilled financial analysts and have established visa sponsorship programs.

 Can I use OPT after an MBA to start in financial analysis before getting H-1B sponsorship?